Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Introduction

 \section{Introduction}

 \paragraph{Importance of Human Mobility Data and Modeling}

-Human mobility data and modeling are essential for understanding how individuals interact with and move through physical spaces.
+Human mobility data and POI trajectory modeling are essential for understanding how individuals interact with and move through physical spaces.
 This understanding enables a wide range of applications, including urban planning \cite{yuan2025worldmove}, travel service recommendations \cite{feng-etal-2025-agentmove}, improved commercial advertising strategies \cite{10.1145/3477495.3531983}, and Point-of-Interest (POI) recommendation \cite{10.1145/3369822,10.1145/3626772.3657840,zhang2025survey}.
-Recently, human mobility data has become even more crucial with the increasing use of large language models (LLM) agents to simulate human-like behavior and routines \cite{zhou2024large,jiawei2024large}.
-However, while simulated human mobility data are starting to gain popularity \cite{10.1145/3624475,10.1145/3394486.3412862}, they may not accurately reflect real-world human behavior \cite{SALIM2020106964}, highlighting the value of evaluating on real-world data.
-These advancements are enabled by and large with the rise of Location-based Social Networks (LBSNs), which generate vast amounts of spatio-temporal data through user check-ins~ \cite{zhang2025survey,10.1145/3626772.3657840}.
-This rich data source has allowed the development of POI recommendation systems that leverage users’ historical visiting behaviors to suggest relevant locations.
-Such systems enhance user engagement through personalization and provide commercial value to both users and businesses by aligning recommendations with individual preferences and available services \cite{zhang2025survey,10.1145/3369822}.
+Recently, human mobility data has become even more crucial with the increasing use of large language model (LLM) agents to simulate human-like behavior and routines~\cite{zhou2024large,jiawei2024large}.
+However, while simulated and aggregated human mobility data are starting to gain popularity \cite{10.1145/3394486.3412862,10.1145/3624475,10.1145/3681765.3698455,Jiang03072025}, they may not accurately reflect real-world, fine-grained individual human behavior \cite{SALIM2020106964}, highlighting the value of evaluating on real-world data.
+These advancements are enabled by and large with Location-based Social Networks (LBSNs), which generate vast amounts of spatio-temporal data through user check-ins \cite{zhang2025survey,10.1145/3626772.3657840}.
+This rich data source has allowed the development of POI recommendation systems that leverage users' historical visiting behaviors to suggest relevant locations.
+Such systems enhance user engagement through personalization and provide commercial value to both users and businesses by aligning recommendations with individual preferences and available services \cite{10.1145/3369822}.

 \paragraph{Literature Gaps}